-A comic about life, love, death, and new car smell, in about three colors.
+A comic about life, love, death, and sex, in about three colors.

 Destiny Turns on the Radio

 Just because this is a cartoon doesn’t mean it isn’t true.

 Two nights ago I had a dream.
 The next day, I read my dream, scene for scene, frame for frame, in The Watchmen, a book I had never read before.